SAP-samples/ui5-service-worker-sample/README.md

 ## Alternative Scenarios

-* Build the sample application to serve this preload variant from a local server using h2
+* Serve the sample application with a local server using h2
     ```sh
     npm run start-h2
     ```